neosclass/neo_class/README.md

 * Start the project with ``docker compose --env-file project/backend/app/.env up --build `` commands
 * The project is available at http://localhost:8000/
+* The MinIO console is available at http://localhost:9001/

 ---
 Use flake8 ``flake8 --config .flake8 .``